Frailty (Jane Remover album): Songs

 "Movies for Guys" is driven by a bitcrushed guitar and begins as a pop song about a love interest who does not accept Remover for who they are; this section of the song was described as dunking "2009 Top 40 in liquid nitrogen" by Sundaresan.
 As it goes on, the song diffuses into a chaotic track built around experimental orchestral progressions.
 Lyrically, the second half of the track sees the narrator attack somebody with broken glass and then casually watch television as the victim bleeds outside.
 "Kodak Moment" is a six-minute epic that begins as an emo-electronic song about mourning a breakup.
 During the final moments of the song's first section, a Robinson-inspired piano line is overpowered by crashes of synthesizers reminiscent of 100 gecs.
 The centerpiece of the song contains a dariacore "mini-malfunction", as described by Sundaresan.
 The song concludes with piano notes, electronic ambiance, and bells playing a nursery-style melody.
 Press-Reynolds described the song as being especially apparent of the album's video game influence, comparing the song's outro to the "Emotion" theme from Black and White.
 In "Can You Tell?", Remover's voice comes out of loud, messy sounds, gets clear for a moment, and then goes back into the noise.
 "How to Lie" is another one of the album's stripped-back moments.
 "Champ" features electronics that Sundaresan described as feeling "small and cold", which accompany Remover singing about lying in snow in the song's lyrics.
 The penultimate track of the standard edition, "Eyes Off the Wheel, I'm a Star", features a double-time emo breakdown.
 The album's final track, "Let's Go Home", showcases Remover's voice ranging from a tenor to a worn alto.
 The vinyl version of Frailty includes a live version of "Can You Tell?" and the song "Might Be Crazy".

 Artwork

 The artwork of Frailty is a grainy and JPEG-compressed photograph of a house with two people sitting and a parked car in front.
 It is a screenshot of a house in Wakita, Oklahoma that Remover took from Google Street View while making the album.
 About the artwork, Remover stated that they enjoyed how the people in the photograph are facing toward the camera and how the house looks.
 They described it as "ominous, but also familiar" and likened it to what they see when they go on walks in their neighborhood.
+The house's address was originally lost, as Remover saved the image under a mismatched address, rendering the house unlocatable.
+This further encouraged them to select this house as the image, calling it "creepy."

 Before choosing the current artwork, Remover searched across the United States on Google Maps to find "cool stuff" to screenshot, including highways.
 Originally, the album's artwork was a screenshot of a house located in North Dakota with a bus in the front yard, but was scrapped due to the screenshot being low quality.